janetjoywilson/janetjoywilson.github.io/_projects/the-print-lounge.md

 ---
 Discover a new chapter at Reading Between The Wines in The Print Lounge.

-Every other month we'll have an evening of wine & words with yours truly and a local author at the historic Old Mill Toronto beside the Humber River.
+In 2017 we'll have an evening of wine & words with yours truly and local celebrated authors at the historic Old Mill Toronto beside the Humber River.